-This time of year many businesses are dealing with seasonal demands and stock control.
-Seasonal trends come in many forms: increased sales of perfumes for the holidays, decreased sales in building products during the northern hemisphere winter, or increased sales of swimwear in the southern hemisphere summer.
+At this time of year many businesses are dealing with seasonal demands and stock control.
+Seasonal trends come in many forms: increased sales of wine for the holidays, increased sales in HVAC systems during the northern hemisphere summer, or increased sales of ski gear in the southern hemisphere winter.

-Regardless of the seasonal trend your business is dealing with, the key to success for a product-focused business is to have the right product, in the right place, at the right time.
-In Australian terms, sending products from the Adelaide warehouse to Melbourne when your Sydney branch is running low isn't going to increase sales.
+Regardless of the seasonal trend your business is dealing with, the key to success for a distribution business is to have the right product, in the right place, at the right time.
+In American terms, sending products from the Allentown warehouse to Philadelphia when your Pittsburgh branch is running low isn't going to increase sales.

 Seasonal trends: Know what is likely to happen

-Planning for seasonal trends consist mainly of two main metrics:
+Planning for seasonal trends consist mainly of three metrics:

 1. How much did you sell in previous years during this season?

 2. How much have you sold year-on-year?

-These two metrics alone should give you an idea of what to expect.
+These three metrics alone should give you an idea of what to expect.
 Perhaps, at a company level, your sales have increased.
 However, dig deeper and break these trends down by region and by branch.
 You might find that your branch in one region has seen a phenomenal increase in sales, while another has remained stable or even declined.
 There are measures you can take to remedy declining sales, but for now it may be wise to send more stock to your well-performing branch.